October 2, 2024 · 17 mins read

 Here is a list of the top five credit cards that can be acquired against a fixed deposit-

-IDFC FIRST Bank Credit Card- This is a secured credit card which is given against a fixed deposit in IDFC FIRST Bank.
+IDFC FIRST Bank Credit Card- This is a secured best FD credit card which is given against a fixed deposit in IDFC FIRST Bank.
 It comes with minimal to no annual charges and has a reward based system on all kinds of transactions.
-It is generally issued against a fixed deposit of INR 25,000 and more.
-The credit limit on this credit card is typically set at 85% percent of the total fixed deposit amount
+It is generally issued against a 5000 fixed deposit to INR 25,000 and more.
+The credit limit on this credit card is typically set at 85% percent of the total fixed deposit amount.

 ICICI Bank Instant Platinum Credit Card- Another good option is the ICICI Bank Instant platinum Credit card which can be availed against a fixed deposit of 20000 or more.
 It is very easy to use and has a minimal annual fee of 500.
 The credit usage limit is set at 85% of the fixed deposit amount which depends on the credit card holder.